Sophia de Mello Breyner Andresen: Life and career

-In 1946, she married journalist, politician and lawyer Francisco Sousa Tavares (who she would divorce in 1985) and became mother of five children: a university literature professor, journalist and writer (Miguel Sousa Tavares), a painter and ceramist and one more daughter who became an occupational therapist and inherited her mother's name.
+In 1946, she married journalist, politician and lawyer Francisco Sousa Tavares (who she would divorce in 1988) and became mother of five children: Isabel, Maria, a university literature professor, Miguel, a journalist and writer, Sofia and Xavier, a painter and ceramist.
 Her children motivated her to write children's books.

 In 1964, Andresen received the Grand Prize of Poetry by the Portuguese Society of Writers for her book Livro Sexto.
-After the Revolution of 25 April, she was elected to the Constituent Assembly in 1975 by the Porto circle on a Socialist Party list while her husband joined the Social Democratic Party.
+Following the Carnation Revolution, she was elected to the Constituent Assembly in 1975 by the Porto circle on a Socialist Party list, while her husband joined the Social Democratic Party.

-Andersen won acclaim as a storyteller with Contos Exemplares (Exemplary Tales),"Histórias da Terra e do Mar" (Stories of Land and Sea), and a number of children's books – A Menina do Mar (The Sea Girl), O Cavaleiro da Dinamarca (The Danish Knight), A Floresta (The Forest), O Rapaz de Bronze (The Bronze Boy), A Fada Oriana (The Fairy Oriana).
+Andersen won acclaim as a storyteller with Contos Exemplares (Exemplary Tales), "Histórias da Terra e do Mar" (Stories of Land and Sea), and a number of children's books – A Menina do Mar (The Sea Girl), O Cavaleiro da Dinamarca (The Danish Knight), A Floresta (The Forest), O Rapaz de Bronze (The Bronze Boy), A Fada Oriana (The Fairy Oriana).
 She also published several poetry books and anthologies, including: Poesia, Dual, Livro Sexto, Coral, Dia do Mar, No Tempo Dividido, Grades, O Nome das Coisas, As Ilhas, Antologia, Geografia, Navegações, O Búzio de Cós.
 In 1999 she became the first woman to receive the highest Portuguese award for poetry, the Prémio Camões (Camões Prize).
-She was also awarded the Max Jacob Poetry Prize,in 2001, and the Spanish Prémio Reina Sofia in 2003.
+She was also awarded the Max Jacob Poetry Prize, in 2001, and the Spanish Prémio Reina Sofia in 2003.

 Besides her work as a writer, she translated Dante and Shakespeare into Portuguese.